 Living the paleo (or keto) lifestyle doesn’t mean you’ve got to survive on eggs, grilled chicken, and spinach for the rest of your life.
-In fact, Miami’s actually got a handful of restaurants with dedicated paleo menus packed with flavorful protein mash-ups (think quinoa-crusted salmon and mojo-spiked chicken breast) and bright and colorful veggie medleys.
+In fact, Miami’s actually got a handful of restaurants with dedicated paleo menus packed with flavorful protein mash-ups and bright and colorful veggie medleys.

 While it’s easy to dine at just about any restaurant and request a serving of meat and plain greens, these restaurants know just the right ways to spice up your paleo meal.

-For nearly 20 years, Off the Grille in Kendall has served healthy meals to customers of all kinds, including those that are vegan, gluten-free, and paleo.
+There's a reason this locale is a Miami staple.
+Off the Grille in Kendall serves healthy meals to customers of all kinds, including vegan, gluten-free, and paleo.
 The focus here is on crafting simple meals made with clean ingredients.
 But make no mistake — that doesn’t mean boring.
 Off the Grille slings delightfully delicious dishes like Mediterranean chicken, beef ropa vieja, and turkey picadillo, with sweet potato mash and mixed vegetables.
-There’s a reason these guys are a Miami staple.

-Searching for paleo-style Cuban food?
-Head to downtown’s Atlantis Cafe and order the Chicken Vaca Frita, which includes a hearty portion of shredded chicken breast with grilled onions.
-If you need a break from chicken, there’s also a ton of grilled seafood, from shrimp and salmon to mahi-mahi and tilapia.
+Searching for a paleo-Cuban fusion?
+Head to downtown’s Atlantis Cafe for breakfast or lunch.
+Order the Chicken Vaca Frita, which includes a hearty portion of shredded chicken breast with grilled onions.
+There’s also a ton of grilled seafood, from shrimp and salmon to mahi-mahi and tilapia.
 Just make sure to swing by for breakfast and get yourself a massive vegetable omelet, made with egg whites and seasonal veggies.
 Fitt Tip: if you don’t have time to dine in, ask about Atlantis Cafe’s paleo meal delivery service.

-We can’t get enough of GreenLife Organic Bistro’s build-your-own protein bowls that are perfect for a paleo palate.
-For $11, top a base of lettuce with your choice of protein (mojo chicken breast, albacore tuna, smoked salmon), and four different veggies (pickled onions, shaved carrots, tomato, olives).
-With locations in Brickell, Coral Gables, and Miami Beach, it’s a great spot for lunch, especially if you’re out to get the most bang for your buck.
+We can’t get enough of GreenLife Organic Bistro’s build-your-own protein bowls.
+They're perfect for a paleo palate.
+Top a base of lettuce with your choice of protein (mojo chicken breast, albacore tuna, smoked salmon), and four different veggies (pickled onions, shaved carrots, tomato, olives).
+With locations in Brickell and Coral Gables, it’s a great spot for lunch, especially if you’re out to get the most bang for your buck.

-Created by owner Shannon Allen and her husband, two-time NBA champion Ray Allen, Grown is a great example of a hometown spot doing paleo meals right.
-Set up in South Miami, this is the place you’ll want to split a house-made rotisserie chicken with a few friends and dive into Mexican corn, green beans with caramelized onions, sautéed broccoli, and roasted sweet mashed potatoes.
-No matter what you order, though, it’ll be made with organic, local, and sustainable ingredients free of GMOs, preservatives, hormones, or processed sugar.
+Created by owner Shannon Allen and her husband, two-time NBA champion Ray Allen, Grown is a great example of a hometown spot doing paleo right.
+Set up in South Miami, this is the place you’ll want to split a house-made rotisserie chicken with a few friends.
+Dive into Mexican corn, green beans with caramelized onions, sautéed broccoli, and roasted sweet mashed potatoes.
+No matter what you order, it’ll be made with organic, local, and sustainable ingredients free of GMOs, preservatives, hormones, or processed sugar.

-Another downtown spot, Purple Orchid is a Brazilian-inspired juice bar with a killer lineup of paleo-friendly salads.
+Purple Orchid is a Brazilian-inspired juice bar with a killer lineup of paleo-friendly salads.
 We’re talking make-your-own mixes with avocado, cucumber, bell peppers, and caramelized onions, turkey, roast beef, and basil pesto.
-And when your sweet tooth is bothering you, they’ve got you covered with their paleo alfajores (a traditional Spanish cookie).
+And when your sweet tooth is bothering you, they’ve got you covered with their paleo alfajores (a traditional Argentine cookie).

 The best Miami sweat spots 💪, healthy eats 🥗, and fitness events 🎟 delivered straight to your inbox.